rez-go/constraints/README.md

 When attempting to restructure errors in my project, I realized that errors could be classified into two classes: API errors, and data errors.

-When we are talking about data-related errors, most are instances are coming out from data validation.
+When we are talking about data-related errors, most instances are coming out from data validation.
 An error which coming from a validation process should provide enough information about why the data is considered as invalid, i.e., the rules or constraints it violated.